DollgirlMonster/MackingJAI/README.md

 </div>

 # Overview
-MackingJAI mocks the process of using OpenAI API for chat models by using ChatGPT Mac app and Apple Shortcuts.
+MackingJAI mocks the process of using OpenAI API or Ollama APIfor chat models by using ChatGPT Mac app and Apple Shortcuts.
 Users can simplify the interaction with ChatGPT without using an API key.

-Think of it as [Ollama](https://github.com/ollama/ollama) or any OpenAI API compatible option, but it uses OpenAI's own ChatGPT Desktop app as the backend instead.
+You can use it for any application that uses OpenAI API or Ollama API to run.

 # Installation
 - Download and install the DMG file from [releases](https://github.com/0ssamaak0/MackingJAI/releases)